 - Confirmation that each site will either secure their own IRB approval or will be relying on the JHM IRB for review.

 - Method for assuring all sites have the most current version of the protocol.

 - System to confirm that amendments to the protocol will be communicated to all sites.

-Multi-center research conducted with Department of Defense funding awarded to JHUSOM will require a formal agreement between JHUSOM and the organizations serving as study sites.
+Multi-site research conducted with Department of Defense funding awarded to JHUSOM will require a formal agreement between JHUSOM and the organizations serving as study sites.
 The agreement would specify the roles and responsibilities of each party.
-An agreement must be in place before an investigator may begin an IRB approved, mu lti-center research project for which Hopkins is the lead center.
+An agreement must be in place before an investigator may begin an IRB approved, multi-site research project for which Hopkins is the lead center.